chenw23/OperatingSystemCourseMidTermExams/Fall 2017/Fall2017MidSolution.md

 ***Reference Solution:***

-Yes.
-Currently a process can access 2GB of virtual memory because the upper 4 GB are reserved by kernel.
-If this restriction is lifted, the user process can access more memory.
-Nevertheless, we should acknowledge that the corresponding page table flags should be changed accordingly as well.
+No. Raising `KERNBASE` will leave kernel space less memory.
+However, page table and mappings reside in the kernel space.
+Therefore, shrinking the space that a kernel can use will also shrink the space a user process can use.
+So this will not allow a process to use more memory.